pH-7/Heloise/README.md

 # Héloïse: Simple Laravel Blog

 *Héloïse is a simple Blog system with comments and RSS feed.
-Written on Laravel 5.6, PaperCSS and VueJS.*
+Written on Laravel 5.6 and used PaperCSS, MongoDB and VueJS.*

 ## Requirements